top of page

 • Do you feel the impact of a double-minded Christian?
 Anxious, angry, fearful, shamed, disappointed, etc?

-According to the psycho-social theory of development, you can influence the level of stress you experience by the decisions you make.
-Deliberate thinking creates more options.
+Because of the nature of God and His operating principles, your Christian decisions will require the discipline of hope-filled faith; displaying confidence and patience while waiting to see your results.
+Make it a habit to lean into and depend on God during this waiting period so you keep doubt at bay (1 Corinthians 10:13).
+Deliberate thinking on Truth creates more options.
 For example, after graduating from a residential rehabilitation program, you may long to go home.
-But, when you stop to evaluate that decision (intentionally choosing verses impulsively clinging to a thought that eases personal tension), the pause creates other options.
+But, when you stop to evaluate that decision (intentionally choosing instead of impulsively selecting a thought or habit that eases personal tension), the pause creates the potential for additional option generation, directed by your added thought.
 If you dismiss the thought, then the brain's job is to produce another.
 Your brain is like a computer; it is only as helpful as the information you put into it.
-That's why the first part of rehabilitation, knowledge building, is giving you information to consider but part 2 requires you to practice implementing your new knowledge into skills, expressed privately and publicly, so you can form an efficient habit (180 degree change).
-It's the ability to apply your new habit comfortably in a variety of situations and environments.
+That's why the first part of rehabilitation, knowledge building, provides you with information to consider in making decisions that are in alignment with your goal, but part 2 requires you to practice implementing your new knowledge to produce skills, so you can form an efficient habit that meets the goal criteria so the desired change is achieved, not abandoned because of the time it takes to form the habit.

 Christians Keep an Eternal Perspective